Level 2 Early Years Practitioner

 Progression Opportunities

-This qualification enables credits and learning to be transferred from this qualification to the NCFE CACHE Level 3 Diploma for the Early Years Educator providing a direct progression route.
+This qualification enables credits and learning to be transferred from this qualification to the Level 3 Early Years Educator providing a direct progression route.

 Learners can also progress to the following job roles: